 In HIGLAS when two or more providers are affiliated and have the same Tax Identification Number (TIN), payments may be withheld from one provider to collect another provider's overpayments.
 Overpayment collections from affiliated providers shall begin once HIGLAS is implemented.
-If you believe the TIN associated with your provider number is incorrect, please contact the National Supplier Clearinghouse (NSC) at 866-238-9652 for assistance.
+If you believe the TIN associated with your provider number is incorrect, please contact the National Provider Enrollment (NPE) at 1-866-520-5193 for assistance.

 HIGLAS Impact on Claims Processing

 Our online system is available on Federal holidays and Jurisdiction A processes claims on some Federal holidays.
 There will be no change to provider payments because Jurisdiction A does not issue checks or EFTs on Federal holidays.